Robert-van-Engelen/tinylisp/GC/README.md

 The performance of reference count GC is independent of the memory size (since there is no effect, different memory sizes are not shown in the table for tinylisp with ref count GC).
-But memory size does impact mark-sweep and cheney, where more memory reduces GC overhead.
+Memory size does impact mark-sweep and cheney, where more memory reduces GC overhead.

 The performance of tinylisp-extras versus the Common Lisp interpreter GNU [CLISP](https://www.gnu.org/software/clisp) is reasonably comparable (370 ms versus CLISP 296 ms) to solve 8-queens.
 However, tinylisp-extras, lisp, and lisp-cheney are slow by the runtime overhead of frequent `assoc()` calls in `eval()` to find the definitions of globals in the environment.

-The performance is significantly boosted with early binding global names in the tinylisp-extras-expand versions.
-This avoids the runtime overhead of `assoc()` calls for most globals.
-Adding built-ins for `make-list`, `nth`, and `seq` further speeds up solving 8-queens.

 Mark-sweep in tinylisp-extras-expand-gc with reference counting has zero overhead since there are no unreachable cyclic data structures in the 8-queends